 This animal is not part of an Aquarium exhibit.
 It a wild species that lives in the open sea and in Oregon coastal waters.
-It is included here as part of the Aquarium's broad mission to educate about the entirety of the Oregon coastline.
+It is included here as part of the Aquarium's mission to educate about the entire Oregon coastline.

-A slow reproduction cycle combined with overfishing may have brought about a rapid drop in its population along the West Coast of the United States in the 1980s.
+A slow reproduction cycle combined with overfishing may be what caused a rapid drop in its population during the 1980s.
 Restrictions on over-harvesting the thresher have helped to increase its numbers in recent years, but it is still considered a “vulnerable” species.

 PHOTOS: Courtesy of the National Oceanic and Atmospheric Administration (NOAA).